cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/faq.md

 #### Is there a way to help defray costs that teams may incur for small miscellaneous expenses from concept testing in preparation for the December 13 event?

-* Please email the Office of Innovation and let us know your needs.
-We will attempt to provide this type of assistance, which may include compensating residents for completing interviews or surveys.
+* Please email the Office of Innovation and let us know your needs and we will work to provide this type of assistance.

+#### Is there compensation available for residnets in exchange for interview and/or survey feedback?

+* Yes, please share those needs with Measure Austin.
+We have set up a payment method and guidelines with them, and they will be able to process compensation for individuals.

 #### Can you provide additional data sources and/or help us navigate the Neighborhood Strategy Stabilization Tool?